 What we know: early detection matters!
 When colorectal cancer is found early, before it spreads, the cure rate is nearly 90%.
-Given the increase of colorectal cancer in patients younger than 50, the American Cancer Society now recommends screening beginning at age 45.
-(Health insurance coverage varies.)
+Given the increase of colorectal cancer in patients younger than 50, high-risk individuals may consider screening beginning at age 45.
+It is recommended to check with your health insurance company before scheduling with your provider.